Duel Blackjack: The Wildest Live Blackjack Table in the World

 What is the maximum bet on Duel Blackjack?

 Standard live blackjack tables on Duel.com accept main bets from $10 up to $15,000 per hand.
 Insurance bets go up to $7,500 and side bets up to $1,000.
-High rollers can request private tables with custom limits negotiated directly with the platform.

 What is the RTP on Duel Blackjack?